62°

 Per the STRO Ordinance, Hosts are required to post or provide to guests the following documents:

-• A notice that includes the TOT certificate number, STRO license number, contact information and telephone number for the host or local contact and for the City of San Diego Code Enforcement Division.
+• A notice that includes the TOT certificate number, STRO license number, contact information and telephone number for the Host or local contact and for the City of San Diego Code Enforcement Division.
 The notice must be maintained in good condition and posted on the exterior of the dwelling unit in a location visible from the sidewalk or public right-of-way.
-The notice must be 8.5 x 11 inches and must be in all caps, black bold 20-piint font.
+The notice must be 8.5 x 11 inches and must be in all caps, black bold 20-pint font.

 3. Can I change the host on my STRO license?